j9t/little-books/manuscript/website-quality-control.md

 Validation as a measurable priority had peaked, too, before [falling from grace](https://meiert.com/en/blog/valid-html-2021/).
 But popularity doesn’t correlate with quality, and one can build a strong case for validation—conformance—as a fundamental factor for website quality.
 It’s such an important factor for that reason that only validation ensures that we’ve been producing code according to the specs (and that we know our business).

-Although this is a powerful argument for validation, the web development landscape begs to differ—particularly when it comes to HTML and CSS.
+Although this is a powerful argument for validation, the web development landscape begs to differ—especially when it comes to HTML and CSS.

 HTML, then, is more stable and used in more places than CSS.
 CSS is under heavier development and occasionally experimental, yet style sheets live in relatively few places (CSS being “orthogonal” to HTML makes for its significance around maintainability).
 That means that HTML validation is more important than CSS validation.
 Because HTML is stable, it’s easier to validate, and because it’s so ubiquitous, it’s also more critical to validate.